 Quite different from customs in other countries such as U.K and America, in Japan, it’s seen as the norm for women to give chocolate to men on Valentine’s Day as a way to express their feelings or as a gift to their loved ones.
-The men on the receiving end then return the favour on White Day, 14th March.
+The men on the receiving end return the favour on White Day, 14th March.

 As explained in this article on how to gift chocolate on Valentines Day, there are four different types of chocolate gifts, those you give to your romantic partners, colleagues, friends and of course chocolate you give to yourself!
 When giving chocolate to romantic partners many feel that the best way to show their true feelings is to make it themselves.